top of page

 Please Note: If you haven't already, you need to submit the BOIR Report.
 It takes <5 minutes and will ensure your LLC is federally compliant.

-Public Information Report
+Online: Public Information Report

 The Texas Franchise Tax Public Information Report (PIR) is a report that certain businesses in Texas.
 The PIR provides the Texas Comptroller of Public Accounts with information regarding the business's officers, directors, or members/managers, depending on the type of entity.
 This is due May 15th of each year.
-Obtain WebFile Number: you can skip these steps if you already have the number--it was mailed to you or we uploaded it directly into your Articles of Organization folder
+Obtain WebFile Number:

 1. Go to Taxable Entity Search website, type in your entity name (you can see the legal name in your Articles of Org folder), and search